 This 7 days trekking to Annapurna Base Camp aims at taking the trekkers to the lap of Himalayas where one can enjoy breath-taking views of snowy peaks including all the Annapurna giants that encircle the basin: Annapurna 1 (8091m), Annapurna South (7273m), the Glacier Dome, Gangapurna (7454m), the unclimbed Fang (7647m), and the fishtail peak f Machhapuchhare (6997m).
-Besides these, there are numerous marvellous peaks to witness.
+Besides these, there are numerous marvelous peaks to witness.

 Pokhara, an ultimate tourist destination in Nepal, is the gateway to 7 days Annapurna Base Camp trekking as well as other trekking trails in Annapurna region.
 Pokhara is one of the major highlights of 7 days Annapurna Base Camp trekking.
 Endowed with natural and cultural diversity, Pokhara attracts thousands of tourists every year.
-The serene lakes, holy caves, waterfall and other religious sites make Pokhara a popular tourist destination.
+The serene lakes, holy caves, waterfall, and other religious sites make Pokhara a popular tourist destination.
 The temple located in the middle of the Phewa lake is the prime attraction of Pokhara.
 It is famous for both internal and international tourist.
 You have to have a boat to visit this holy pilgrimage site.

 7 days trekking to Annapurna Base Camp is a short but rewarding trek which also satisfies the trekkers offering enough opportunity to experience diverse ethnic groups and their culture.
-Apart from this, this trekking creates tremendous opportunity to experience a wide variety of flora and faunas in Annapurna Conservation Area.
-The deep forest, beautiful landscapes, picturesque settlements etc are some of the attractions of this trek.
+Apart from this, this trekking creates tremendous opportunity to experience a wide variety of flora and faunas in the Annapurna Conservation Area.
+The deep forest, beautiful landscapes, picturesque settlements, etc are some of the attractions of this trek.
 We guarantee the utmost fun and pleasure through this trip.
-Having tremendous insight about Nepal and its people especially the Himalayas within a week is absolutely rewarding to the travellers.
+Having tremendous insight about Nepal and its people especially the Himalayas within a week is absolutely rewarding to the travelers.